Bert spent 25 years working as a home-improvement and residential construction contractor in central Florida.

-1) Dislodge debris with a plunger: Position a toilet plunger, a plunger with a bell-shaped end, against the bowl's opening.
+- Dislodge debris with a plunger: Position a toilet plunger, a plunger with a bell-shaped end, against the bowl's opening.
 Firmly force the plunger down.
 Work the plunger up and down several times before testing the toilet.
 The plunger forces soft obstructions down the drain.

+- Dislodge the debris with an auger: If the plunger does not resolve the issue, run a toilet auger down the toilet's drain opening.
+Turning the auger's handle works the cable around the trap's tight bends.
+A toilet auger's protective sleeve prevents damage to the inside surface of the bowl.
 If the obstruction is too large for the toilet's trap, remove the toilet and run the auger up the discharge port.
 The end of the auger should push the debris back toward the bowl.
 If the clog has lodged in a drain pipe beyond the toilet, remove the toilet and run a plumber's snake or auger down the drain pipe.

-3) Clear the ventilation: If the toilet gurgles after the water and waste leaves the bowl, check the bathroom's vent stack.
+- Clear the ventilation: If the toilet gurgles after the water and waste leaves the bowl, check the bathroom's vent stack.
 The vent pipe lets the bathroom's drain system breath.
 During the flush water displaces the air in the drain pipe, forcing sewer gasses out the vent pipe.
 As the water level in the pipe lowers, fresh air returns to the drain system through the vent pipe.
 Without proper ventilation a toilet will gurgle and have a slow flush.
 To flush a drain stack, climb on the roof and check the stack's opening for a restriction, such as a bird nest.
 After removing all debris from the stack's opening, place the end of a garden hose in the vent stack.
 Open the building's clean-out plug.
 Turn on the water.
 Have a helper look down the clean-out opening to verify water flows through the drain.
 Because the vent stack connects to the toilet's drain, water running down the vent stack will pass the clean-out opening.
 If water does not pass the clean-out opening, turn off the hose and run a plumber's snake down the vent stack.

-Slow or Incomplete Flush
+9. Slow or Incomplete Flush

 This common problem often occurs when water deposits clog the bowl's internal channels or organic buildup forms on the inside of the drain pipe, effectively shrinking the pipe's diameter.
 This problem mimics a clogged drain issue; however, this type of issue develops slowly over time while a clogged drain usually happens instantly.

-3) Clear an obstructed drain system: Repeat the clogged drain instructions above, starting with a plunger before moving on to the toilet auger and vent check.
+- Clear an obstructed drain system: Repeat the clogged drain instructions above, starting with a plunger before moving on to the toilet auger and vent check.
 If that does not solve the issue, pour a drain-care product into the bowl and flush.
 This type of product eats organic buildup inside the drain pipe.
 Wait the manufacturer's recommended activation period before testing the toilet.

 A quick check at a larger hardware store often finds a wide selection of toilets that use 1.28 gallons of water per flush, while maintaining a high flush efficiency rating.
 Some local municipalities may even offer a rebate when replacing an older toilet with a new high-efficiency toilet.

-Customers looking to limit water usage often look for a toilet with a dual-flush feature.
-A dual flush lets the user choose between a full flush or partial flush.
+Consumers looking to limit water usage often look for a toilet with a dual-flush feature.
+The dual flush option lets the user choose between a full flush and a partial flush.
 When the toilet contains solids, the user selects full flush.
-When the bowl contains only liquids or a small amount of solids, the user can select the partial flush button.
+When the bowl contains only liquids or a small amount of solids, the user chooses the partial flush button.

 © 2013 Bert Holopaw